datanav/docs/configuration.rst

      - Default
      - Req

-   * - ``connection_string``
+   * - ``dbtype``
      - String
-     - Contains a SQLAlchemy connection URL used for establishing a connection to the RDBMS.
-See http://docs.sqlalchemy.org/en/latest/core/engines.html for details of the formatting of this string for the various databases supported.
-A Sesam Node currently supports SQLite, Oracle, MS SQL Server, MySQL and Postgresql drivers.
+     - A string enum denoting the type of database to connect to.
+A Sesam Node currently supports SQLite, Oracle, MS SQL Server and MySQL databases.
+The identifiers are "sqlite", "oracle", "mssql" and "mysql" respectively.
+     -
+     - Yes

+   * - ``username``
+     - String
+     - Username to use when connecting to the database.
+     -
+     - Yes

+   * - ``password``
+     - String
+     - Password to use when connecting to the database.
+     -
+     - Yes

+   * - ``host``
+     - String
+     - Host name or IP address to the database server.
+Must be DNS resolvable if non-numeric.
+     -
+     - Yes

+   * - ``port``
+     - Integer
+     - Database IP port
+     -
+     - Yes

+   * - ``database``
+     - String
+     - Name/id of database to connect to.
      -
      - Yes